 What is Sport Psychology?

-Since Sport and Exercise Psychology are regarded as two separate sub-disciplines, McGill University offers distinct concentrations within the graduate degree.
+McGill University offers distinct concentrations within Sport and Exercise Psychology.
 A graduate degree in either sport or exercise psychology will help prepare you for a range of truly stimulating career options in teaching, research, coaching, consulting, or allied health.
+Dr. Bloom specializes in sport psychology, while Drs.
+Duncan and Sweet are primarily in exercise psychology.

 In Canada, Sport Psychology is an interdisciplinary field that is acknowledged as a core discipline within Kinesiology and Physical Education.
 Sport Psychology involves the scientific study of people and their behaviours in sport and the practical applications of that knowledge.
 Most people study sport psychology with two objectives in mind: (1) to understand how psychological and social factors influence an individual’s behavioural outcomes (e.g., sport performance, exercise motivation) and (2) to understand how participation in sport and exercise influences psychological and social development, health, and well-being (Weinberg & Gould, 1999).
 Sport psychology can be applied to a broad population base, such as elite or recreational athletes, youth, older adults, physically and/or mentally disabled, and chronic disease.